thebrettbarlow/forcelandia-ai-vs-developer/force-app/ai/README.md

 ---

+## Structure

+If time permits, I'd like to attempt a "train of thought" build to incrementally build the entire integration.
+I'll need to experiment to find the right thought pattern to follow.
+Or it'll crash and burn, which could be fun to watch too.

+Aside from that, I'd like to showcase the human design + AI build approach.
+This is a more realistic takeaway, so I'm going to start with this.

 ## TODOs

 Notes to self about what else needs to be done:

-- Write a prompt to generate the [Data Structures](#data-structures)
+- [x] Write a prompt to generate the [Data Structures](#data-structures)
-  - Use the builder pattern.
-Also include `toJson()` and `toSObject()`
-- Write prompts to implement each method of `UntappdRepository`
+- [x] Write prompts to implement each method of `UntappdRepository`
-- Write a prompt to generate a test for `UntappdRepository`
+- [x] Write a prompt to generate a test for `UntappdRepository`
-- Write prompts to implement each method of `UntappdApi`
+- [ ] Write prompts to implement each method of `UntappdApi`
-- Write a prompt to generate a test for `UntappdApi`
+- [ ] Write a prompt to generate a test for `UntappdApi`
-- Write prompts to implement each method of `LimitsChecker`
+- [ ] Write prompts to implement each method of `LimitsChecker`
-- Write a prompt to generate a test for `LimitsChecker`
+- [ ] Write a prompt to generate a test for `LimitsChecker`
-- Write a prompt to generate a `Mock` from an interface
+- [ ] Write a prompt to generate a `Mock` from an interface
   - Also add an example usage to this doc below
-- Write a prompt to generate a test for `UpsertUntappdCheckInsQueueable`
+- [ ] Write a prompt to generate a test for `UpsertUntappdCheckInsQueueable`
-- Write a prompt to generate a test for `UntappdPipeline`
+- [ ] Write a prompt to generate a test for `UntappdPipeline`

 ## Technical Design